-iOS app testing is still a new discipline.
+iOS app testing is critical to the overall mobile app testing strategy.
 Most users are busy exploring their options and the tools available to decide what’s right for their testing needs.
-This page will put the general issues relating to the iOS testing scene in context and throw light on the specifics of Testdroid’s offering.
+This page will put the general issues relating to the iOS testing scene in context and throw light on the specifics of Bitbar’s offering.
 In short, we offer several things…

 What “iOS App Testing” Means on Different iOS Configurations?

 iOS testing is normally made up of some or all of the following parts.
 To learn more about each part, and what Testdroid provides, please click the links.

 Manual testing – you do this by running a Testdroid Interactive, or by installing and testing the app on a real iPhone or iPad.
 Testdroid can help you perform manual testing on multiple iOS configurations without having to set up the complex device lab yourself.
 Testdroid Interactive will be available later 2015.
 Please check the status on Testdroid Cloud -> Interactive.